JaydenNikifork/MultithreadedCompressor/README.md

 ### Summary

-Here we have a modular, multithreaded file compressor.
+Here we have a modular, multithreaded file compressor written in C++.
 It works by partitioning files into chunks and compressing/decompressing them individually on separate threads.